Visiting Sheffield Park and Garden with a family

 Fill a day with adventure

 Our garden is teeming with opportunities to let children’s imagination run wild and explore nature’s outdoor playground.
 Seasonal trails and activities provide a chance to take part in something new, or you can try ticking off your 50 things to do before you’re 11 ¾ list by flying a kite, playing in a stream or building a den.
-To find out what's happening when you're planning to visit, take a look at our What's On page or call us on 01825 790231.
+To find out what's happening when you're planning to visit, take a look at our What's On page.

 We want to make your visit as easy as possible, so there are baby changing facilities in our toilets at reception and in the Coach House Tearoom.
-Children's lunches are available in the tea-room, with hot food served between 12 and 2.30pm as well as a bottle warmer and microwave.
+Children's lunches are available in the tea-room.
 At busy times of the year, The Shant in the garden is open for quick refreshments such as tea, coffee, sandwiches, snacks and cakes.
 If you prefer to bring a picnic, you can sit at one of our picnic tables, or simply pick a spot to put down a blanket wherever you like.
 The paths in the garden are buggy and wheelchair friendly whatever the weather, but bring your wellies if you want to enjoy a wet day on the parkland.

 Arrive by steam